 At this pseudo ice station, you embark on a soaring and swooping virtual helicopter ride that takes you over the Arctic and through some dangerously close calls (if you're sensitive to the very real rolls and pitches, you can opt out for a stationary virtual helicopter).
-Then you exit onto a long walk through interactive, educational displays which leads to above- and below-water stations where you can watch Beluga whales, polar bears, and groaning tusked walruses (some weighing as much as 3,000 pounds) hoisting themselves onto a thick shelf of ice.
-This is a diverse and cute collection of animals you certainly don't see everyday, which makes it vastly entertaining to simply eavesdrop on their day.
+Then you exit onto a long walk through interactive, educational displays which lead to above- and below-water stations where you can watch Beluga whales, polar bears, and groaning tusked walruses (some weighing as much as 3,000 pounds) hoisting themselves onto a thick shelf of ice.
+This is a diverse and cute collection of animals you certainly don't see everyday, which makes this sneak peak at their lifestyle vastly entertaining.
 Those who are pregnant or who suffer from neck, back, or heart conditions or motion sickness should opt out of the virtual-helicopter part of the attraction.
 For people with disabilities: You must transfer from your wheelchair to the ride vehicle.
 Come early, late, or during a Shamu show.
 You can skip the simulated helicopter ride if you just want to see the mammals.
-Should there be a line, spring for a Quick Queue pass (extra fee required).

 SeaWorld, Florida, 32821, United States